silviot/edx-platform-wiki/Split-mongo-architecture-and-rollout-options.md

 **Punchlist:**

 1. xml export from split
-1. mixed modulestore figure out whether to source & write to split v old mongo v xml
+1. mixed modulestore figure out whether to read & write to split v old mongo v xml
+  1. if using broadcast model of updates, implement that.
 1. command line or admin page to invoke course migration from old to split mongo (unless using lazy migration only)
 1. what if any of the split mongo use cases above to support in Studio?
 What to do w/ that functionality in case of hybrid split b/c old won't support the use cases?
 1. hook up Studio to split &/or hybrid